chriscrsmith/chriscrsmith.github.io/publications.md

 #### Preprints
 **Smith CC**, Kern AD.\
-disperseNN2: a neural network for estimating dispersal rate from georeferenced polymor- phism data.\
+disperseNN2: a neural network for estimating dispersal rate from georeferenced polymorphism data.\
 *bioRxiv*.
 2023:2023-07. (in review at BMC Bioinformatics).

 Innes P, **Smith CC**, Goebl A, Kane NC.\
-Gene expression and alternative splicing may contribute to adaptive divergence in sun- flower ecotypes.\
+Gene expression and alternative splicing may contribute to adaptive divergence in sunflower ecotypes.\
 *bioRxiv*.
 2023:2023-04. (in review at Heredity).

 #### In print